 “A lot of people are looking beyond A1C because a generation of type 1 trials (and billions of dollars) failed to meet A1C endpoint and they think it’s not possible.
 It’s sort of moving the goal posts.
 We are essentially kicking the goal posts where they are now, and based on long term follow up in BCG trials around the globe, we remain hopeful,” she says.

 Faustman also points out that several other BCG trials are going on globally, ranging from evaluating prevention in newborns to drug trials with MS patients happening in Italy.
 That’s all important related work, and the researchers are in touch and sharing their findings to better determine how the BCG is working.

 Of course, it will be some time before we hear any results from her five-year trial.
 But next year, Faustman says her team will present data from the long-term Phase 1 trial follow-up, which will have been completed for seven years by then and show years of important follow-up data.
 Her research remains in fundraising mode, and she’s raised $20M to date.
 Faustman says her team is also looking for more study volunteers who can connect with them through the website FaustmanLab.org.

 One session at ADA featured a handful of researchers working as part of the ongoing grant-funded, prestigious Pathway to Stop Diabetes program.
-Among them was Dr. Thomas Delong, a researcher in Colorado who also lives with T1D and whom we interviewed about his work earlier this year.
-Thomas is studying the body's immune system attacks and how beta cells are destroyed, in hopes of understanding why that happens and what can be done to prevent it.
+Among them was Dr. Thomas Delong, a researcher in Colorado who also lives with T1D and is studying the body’s immune system attacks and how beta cells are destroyed, in hopes of understanding why that happens and what can be done to prevent it.